vishvAsa/vedAH/meta/articles/keith/APPENDIX/G_THE_DRAVIDIAN_ELEMENT_IN_INDIAN_THOUGHT.md

 5

 It is further held that caste is Dravidian, the Brahmans being the product of the mingling of the bringers of the heliolithic culture from Egypt with the Dravidians.
 They achieved domination over the Dravidians, and, when the Aryans entered India, showing superior prowess, as users of horses, the Brahmans saw the wisdom of adopting the allegedly easier language which the masters spoke, and became the guardians and exponents of the Vedas, until finally they succeeded in imposing themselves as leaders of the Aryans who were Dravidized in culture.
 It is important to note that on this theory the Rigveda is left to the Aryans during the period when they were in the full flush of their conquests.
-It is difficult to reconcile this with the assertion that Vişņu is certainly not an Aryan god, since he most unmistakably
+It is difficult to reconcile this with the assertion that Viṣṇu is certainly not an Aryan god, since he most unmistakably

 1 Migrations of Early Culture; cf. Perry, Children of the Sun; Fleure in Slater, The Dravidian Element in Indian Culture, pp. 35 ff.; Peake, The Bronze Age and the Celtic World, chap. iv.
 But see CAH. i.
 94 ff.
 On alleged Dravidian remains (Mohen-jo-Daro, Harappa), sec